Expressions metadata

 - All the required columns must be listed as parents of the

-expression, including the enriched columns. - The enriched columns will be of type
+Externexpression, including the enriched columns. - The enriched columns will be of type

-being the default values listed in MDL for the enriched columns. - Each such
+ColumnReference, and their parents will beLiterals of the corresponding type withContentbeing the default values listed in MDL for the enriched columns. - Each such

 Benefits of the proposed approach